comp-strat/web_scraping/README.md

 ```
 No output json file is created through this method.
 Rather, the primary method of storing data is through MongoDB
 (if it's enabled).
 Data inside MongoDB is persisted through a volume defined in `docker-compose.yml`.

-## Legacy comments

-Currently, the main file being used to analyze the data is **scripts/WebScraper.py**.
-However, this file can take a reasonable amount of time
- for large data sets, **scripts/ScrapyWebScraper** and **scripts/selenium_spider** are being used to speed up the scraping process.
-The main file uses selenium and beautiful soup to
-visit a hompage for each school, gather all of the links that the hompage points to, and scrapes the text off of each link.
-Each time the program is run, the results directory is updated.
-The diagnostics folder is where data about the time it took to run the program,
-and the accuracy of the program is stored.